Mega System Transactions

 ## Motivation

-MegaETH needs a protocol-native mechanism for sequencer-managed maintenance operations such as updating Oracle state.
+MegaETH needs a protocol-native mechanism for protocol-managed maintenance operations such as updating Oracle state.
 Those operations must execute with special fee and validation semantics while remaining part of the verifiable execution model.

 Mega System Transactions provide that mechanism.